-- Working with clients and witnesses in the preparation of defenses to criminal charges.
+Working with clients and witnesses in the preparation of defenses to criminal charges.

-- Legal research in preparation for matters that arise in criminal cases.
+Legal research in preparation for matters that arise in criminal cases.

-- Devising and implementing a comprehensive legal needs assessment to determine the services a neighborhood-based defender office should provide.
+Devising and implementing a comprehensive legal needs assessment to determine the services a neighborhood-based defender office should provide.

-- Advocating for other policies that facilitate the reentry of individuals returning to their communities.
+Advocating for other policies that facilitate the reentry of individuals returning to their communities.

-The will examine various conceptions of the role of the defender office in an effort to begin developing a vision that treats individual representation as the primary, but not sole responsibility of a defender office.
+The seminar will examine various conceptions of the role of the defender office in an effort to develop and embrace a vision that treats individual representation as the primary, but not sole responsibility of a defender office.
 Students will be introduced to approaches that attempt to move defender offices toward more community-based, activist roles in the political and justice systems.
 Students will explore the range of roles that defenders can play in advocating for their clients and client communities.
-Students will be exposed to principles of problem-identification and problem-solving as theoretical constructs.
+They will be exposed to principles of problem-identification and problem-solving as theoretical constructs.
 Then, through case studies of individual representation, outreach, education and organizing initiatives, students will closely examine ambitions, methods and achievements in light of those theories.
 The interdisciplinary approach of the seminar is designed to encourage students to share ideas and theories across disciplines as a means of developing stronger analytical, consensus-building and leadership skills.

-* 14 credits includes 3 clinical credits and 4 academic seminar credits per semester.
+* 14 credits include 3 clinical credits and 4 academic seminar credits per semester.